chuachinhon/wav2vec2_transformers/README.md

 The necessary audio files are included in this repo.
 If you want to use your own clips, make sure to downsample them to 16kHz.

+# MEDIUM

+A short write up on the results in this [Medium post](https://towardsdatascience.com/transcribing-poetry-and-speeches-with-wav2vec2-2658c6510f06).

 ---